John Hollingworth (actor): Stage roles

+His portrayal of Nick Clegg at the Tricycle Theatre caught the attention of fellow Keighley born Alastair Campbell.
+In 2017 he appeared in Alan Ayckbourn’s trilogy of plays The Norman Conquests at Chichester Festival Theatre.

+Hollingworth was Offie-nominated for his role in The Sugar Syndrome at the Orange Tree Theatre in 2020.
+He performed in Trouble In Mind at The National Theatre in 2021/2022.
+He played Antony in Shakespeare’s Antony & Cleopatra at The Globe Theatre in 2024.
+The production won an award at the UK Theatre Awards in November 2024.
+He went on to play the lead in the new Richard Bean play ‘Reykjavik’, returning to the Hampstead Theatre in November 2024.

 Radio roles

 Hollingworth was runner-up in the BBC SoundStart Carleton Hobbs Bursary Award in 2008.

 He appeared with Damian Lewis in series four and five of the BBC Radio 4 drama series Number 10.
 Other work for Radio 4 includes the comedies Deadheading and Modesty Blaise, both of which have 5 episodes each.
 He has often played multiple characters in the same production.